RagingTiger/dokku-ml/README.md

 $ bash /tmp/dokku-ml_setup
 ```

+Once this is complete, open a browser to the address of the **dokku** server,
+where you will need to paste your **ssh** public key (i.e. `id_rsa.pub`) into
+the entry box, give a domain name, and click enter.
+This will now allow you,
+as the administrator, to push code to **dokku** and have it automatically
+executed.

 ### TF-Hello
 After this completes you are going to want to download a "hello world"
 example to your local machine (not your dokku server).